Panopeus herbstii: Habitat

 Panopeus herbstii is found along the Atlantic coast of North America, from Boston, Massachusetts to Santa Catarina, Brazil and on Bermuda.
 It is the most common xanthid crab on the east coast of the United States.
-It is found on muddy bottoms, where it takes refuge under stones and shells or among sponges and weeds, but it is rarely seen in the open.
-It feeds mainly on young clams, oysters, and periwinkles; it cracks open their shells with its strong claws.
-Mud crabs are especially fond of hermit crabs, which are grasped by the legs and pulled out of their protective shells.
-Like most mud crabs, it is a scavenger.
-Young P. herbstii are an important food source to other marine animals.
-It mainly eats oysters.
+It is found on muddy bottoms and oyster beds, where it takes refuge under stones and shells or among sponges and weeds, but it is rarely seen in the open.
+Its habitat often being in oyster beds allows for easier access to prey and feeding.